 If you are not a U.S. or Canadian citizen, or if you are a lawful permanent residents of the U.S. (Green Card holder), you need an Electronic Travel Authorization (eTA) to visit or transit Canada by air.
 You can apply now for an eTA.
 Applying for an eTA is a simple online process that takes just a few minutes.
 To apply you must have a valid passport or accepted travel document, credit card, and email address.

 Land Travel :Immersion Tours recommends that all travelers have a valid passport when crossing the border to and from Canada.
 To enter Canada, travelers need to present proof of citizenship (such as an original birth certificate) and a picture I.D. (original documents).
 When returning to the United States from Canada all U.S. citizens are required to present either a U.S. passport, passport card, NEXUS card, Enhanced Drivers License or other Western Hemisphere Travel Initiative (WHTI)-compliant document.
-The only exception to this requirement is for U.S. citizens under the age of 16 (or under 19, if traveling with a school, religious, or other youth group) who need only present a birth certificate (original, photocopy or certified copy), Consular Report of Birth Abroad, or naturalization certificate.
+The only exception to this requirement is for U.S. citizens under the age of 16 (or under 19, if traveling with a school, religious, or other youth group) who only need to present a birth certificate (original, photocopy or certified copy), Consular Report of Birth Abroad, or naturalization certificate.

 Students 18 years old and younger: